-HCRA has streamlined its research efforts into four main Flagship programs: Biomarkers and Targeted Therapies (BTT); Radiation Oncology, Cancer Imaging & Technology (ROCIT), Implementation Science and Impact (ISI) and the Clinical Cancer Research Network (CCRN).
+HCRA has streamlined its research efforts into three main Flagship programs: Biomarkers and Targeted Therapies (BTT); Radiation Oncology, Cancer Imaging & Technology (ROCIT) and Implementation Science and Impact (ISI)

 The primary objective of the FLG is to build research capacity, foster collaboration and develop support structures for early and mid-career cancer researchers (EMCRs).
 The FLG program is a pivotal HCRA knowledge dissemination platform for educating the next generation of clinicians and researchers towards leadership.

 The core objective of CCRN is to accelerate the uptake of promising new clinical approaches into practice by providing the evidence of efficacy, and thus improve cancer results through research.